twoutlook/write-down-a-sentence/README.md

 ### 6/17 Early 5K jogging
 - I didn't jog since I moved to my current location.
 Get up early and give it a try.
 It's a good workout.
 And, I should do it more often!
 - Continue to develop corporate manufactory management applications.
 Make it in a good path, mindset in a flow status.
 Enjoy it!

+### 6/18 1984
+I was too young to understand the concept of Nineteen Eighty-Four when I  read it many years ago.
+Nowadays, after reviewing some summary audio and video, I can tell that's a future-world fiction story from 1949's mind.